couriersud/msigd/README.md

 to laptop, it will switch monitor input to ```hdmi1```.
 Once the keyboard reconnects, it will switch back monitor input to ```dp```.

+The `inotifywait` tool needed by this script is available on debian systems.
+Use `sudo apt install inotify-tools` to install it.

 ```sh
 #!/bin/sh